 - Upon completion of the summer course(s) and Research Assistantship, awardees will also be eligible to apply for a Research Scholars grant to continue in a faculty-mentored research project during the academic year.

 Additional benefits: RAs will benefit from the ongoing support of the College Center for Research and Fellowships (CCRF) and will be eligible for support through the Dean’s Fund for Undergraduate Research to present their work at a domestic or international research symsposium/conference.
 CCRF staff will be available to support students in presenting their work and applying for additional funding as relevant.

 Application deadline: February 14, 2020

 Application process: Candidates will submit their complete application materials online by the stated campus deadline.
 The application includes uploading a single pdf file that includes all of the following:

 - A 350--word motivation statement describing your interest in pursuing a research experience with a Social Sciences faculty mentor, including what experiences and background (in addition to the course-based training) you will bring to the experience

 - Indicate which Summer Institute course(s) you intend to enroll in

 - A curriculum vitae (CV) - 2-3 pages is acceptable.
 For support in developing a CV (distinct from a resume, visit: http://ccrf.uchicago.edu/national-fellowships/building-curriculum-vitae-cv).
 Please include the names of 2 academic/professional references and their contact information on your CV.
 They will not be required to submit any materials.

 - A current University of Chicago transcript (please request an official, digital copy from the registrar's office, which you can include as pdf with your application)

-Review and notification process: applications will be reviewed on a rolling basis.
+- Review and notification process: applications will be reviewed following the stated campus deadline.